Hello future bridesmaids!

 It all depends on what the dress needs.

 Just shortening the hem or straps?
-If yes, that will likely be less than a dress requiring more alterations, like taking the sides in.
+That will likely cost less than making major alterations, like taking the sides in.

 Dress details are another factor that makes a huge difference in the cost of alterations.
 Gowns with beading and sequins, while beautiful and totally reminiscent of The Great Gatsby, take more time and skill to alter.
-You may pay a little bit extra to look like Daisy.
+You may pay a little bit extra to get that stunning Daisy look!

 Having the proper alterations is a must.
 You want your hem to move gracefully and for your straps to lay nicely on your shoulders.

 A good tailor or dressmaker will make your dress look and fit stunningly.
 So finding the right one is essential!
-And if you don’t know one, ask your local Bella for a reco.
+And if you don’t know one, ask your local Bella for a recommendation.

 Be sure to book your fitting in advance.
 Take your shoes and undergarments with you!

 Spending a little time and money on fit BEFORE the big day ensures smooth sailing the day of.
-And that will keep you smiling from photos to the dance floor - all day long.
+From pre-wedding photo sessions to a late night on the dance floor, having a dress that fits right will keep you smiling all day long.